ShiqiYu/CPP/week03/README.md

 ```

 ### `continue` statement
 The `continue` statement will also change the routine of the loop, but it will not terminate the loop.
 The program will skip the remaining part of the loop body and continue the next iteration.
-In the following example, `num = 5` will not be printed, but `num = 6` and `num = 4` will.
+In the following example, `num = 5` will not be printed, but `num = 4` should be.
+Really?
+Please run the source code to check if everything is correct.

 ```cpp
 int num = 10;